-6. Article 11(1)
+5. Article 11(1)

 The new drafting of Article 11 makes it clear that this provision applies solely to cross-border data processing.
-It sets out the purposes for which personal data may be used other than the ones for which they were transmitted.
+The words 'By way of derogation from Article 5(3)' are meant to disconnect Article 11 from Article 5(3) and make clear that in case of data received from another Member State, only Article 11 applies.
+The provision sets out the purposes for which personal data may be used other than the ones for which they were transmitted.
 Apart from Article 11(1)(iv), these purposes are similar to those set out in Article 23 of the 2000 Mutual Assistance Convention.

-In order to deal with all operational law enforcement concerns, the Presidency had proposed a new text for Article 11(2), which allows Member States to require a prior consent for further processing in exceptional cases.
+6. In order to deal with all operational law enforcement concerns, the Presidency had proposed a new text for Article 11(2), which allows Member States to require a prior consent for further processing in exceptional cases.
 The Presidency acknowledges that concept of exceptionally sensitive cases may need to be reworded and invites delegations to make text proposals to that effect.

 The Presidency has also made a proposal for a new paragraph 2a, which is inspired by Article 23(2) of the 2000 Mutual Assistance Convention.
-The Presidency thought delegations might want to retain the possibility which exists under that Convention (but maybe under other cooperation instruments as well) to place conditions on the use of very specific types of information (e.g. transcripts of telephone wiring, results of JITs, etc.).
+The Presidency thought delegations might want to retain the possibility that exists under that Convention to place conditions on the use of very specific types of information (e.g. transcripts of telephone wiring, results of JITs, etc.).